 - Small children should probably be offered a mid-morning snack and a later afternoon snack.
 Other than that snacks should be put away so that children are more likely to eat their meals.

-- Older children (approximately 5 year old and older) can be offered a mid- afternoon snack.
+- Older children can be offered a mid- afternoon snack.
 Other than that, snacks should be put away so that children are more likely to eat their meals.

-- Children will probably whine at first when they are getting used to not getting snacks on demand.
+- Children will probably protest at first when they are getting used to not getting snacks on demand.
 It’s okay.
-They will get used to it.
+This is a change which over time they will likely get use to.
 Provide simple explanations for the change in your routine, and then don’t give in.

 - Snacks should consist of foods that one would give at meal.
-Instead of “filler foods” like fish crackers, pretzels, chips, and fruit snacks which don’t offer much nutrition, try to provide a balance of fruits, veggies, whole grains and proteins.
-See our “Super Snack Plate” for an example.
+If your snack says “Snack” on it, it’s probably not a good snack!
+Instead of “filler foods” like fish crackers, pretzels, chips, and fruit snacks which don’t offer much nutrition, try to provide a balance of fiber, fat, protein and carbohydrate.
+Providing all four of these elements will help your snack to be more filling.

 - Avoid sweet drinks like juice, sports drinks, soda, or other sweetened beverages with snacks.
 Water and milk are good choices for snack time.
 Smoothies that combine fruit, veggies, yogurt and other nutritious ingredients can work well too as a snack.